Wonderful subgroups of reductive groups and spherical systems: Wonderful fiber products

 is equivalent to the conditions given in Definition~\ref{def:dec}.

-Vice versa, once one has \eqref{eq:canch} and \eqref{eq:clorb}, then consider the fiber product $X'=X_1\times_{X_{1,2}}X_2$.
-It contains the open affine $B$-subvariety $(X_1)_B\times_{(X_{1,2})_B}(X_2)_B$ which has an open $B$-orbit: then $X'$ is spherical.
-Furthermore, it is: smooth since $M'=\C^\Sigma$ is; complete; and toroidal since every color of $X'$ maps non-dominantly into $X_1$ or $X_2$, which are both toroidal.
-Thence, $X'$ is wonderful and isomorphic to $X$. \end{proof}
+Vice versa, once one has (\ref{eq:canch}) and (\ref{eq:clorb}), then consider the fiber product $X'=X_1\times_{X_{1,2}}X_2$.
+It contains the open affine $B$-subvariety $(X_1)_B\times_{(X_{1,2})_B}(X_2)_B$ which has an open $B$-orbit, then $X'$ is spherical.
+Furthermore, it is smooth since $M'=\C^\Sigma$ is, it is complete, and it is toroidal since every color of $X'$ maps non-dominantly into $X_1$ or $X_2$ (which are both toroidal).
+Therefore, $X'$ is wonderful and isomorphic to $X$. \end{proof}

 From the above proof, it is clear that we have also the following.